Peter Millett: A senior judge’s revelations

 And yet, to the contrary, we also have his mid-1970s account of buying tights for his Queen’s Counsel robes in the local Debenhams (I picture it off Oxford Street) and “blushing scarlet” when he has to tell the giggling assistant that they are for him not the wife beside him.
 This is not the first mention of Ann in terms which seem to be furtively disobliging.
 Indeed, in two or three anecdotes, we find his autobiography taking other sneaky pot-shots – they do seem like micro-retaliations – against his wife.
 He notes that when he was the Treasurer of Lincoln’s Inn (in the full professional pomp of the last years of his career), “Ann took her position as wife of the Treasurer very seriously and thoroughly enjoyed her year.
 So did the Inn – she became affectionately known as ‘the Treasurine’”.
 Does Peter believe this characterisation of the Inn’s feelings towards Ann?
 He tells us that the Under Treasurer heard that during an argument with the chefs, “she had become a little over-bossy” and remarked to her that the chain of command ran through her husband, not her.
 Peter had to tell him that though that was true, “who I get my orders from is none of your business”.
 Peter reports that the remark brought much laughter, and that everyone thought the right relationship had been established.
 This is harmless stuff, of course: but Peter quite often congratulates himself as having created a good impression in others on only slight evidence from them.
 And quite often, Ann comes out of it not so well.

 So far, so good.
 Like all other lives, there is more enigma in the story than Peter Millett perhaps knows, and certainly more than he advertises.
 Schopenhauer said that a person’s style reveals the physiognomy of their soul.
 It’s a post modern thought avant la lettre.
 Millett’s style of self-presentation may be an unconscious reveal of something or other he may barely have grasped himself.
-The result is insufficient to explain his book’s great attraction.
-I read this 2015 book, perhaps on reading of its existence in an obituary notice on its author’s death in 2021.
+The result is insufficient to explain this book’s great attraction.
+I first read this 2015 book, perhaps on reading of its existence in an obituary notice on its author’s death in 2021.
 I read it with enthusiasm, and left it feeling that I owed it more.
 In 2024, I revisited the book, pencil in hand, and determined to see if I could see some themes and threads in the legal and personal vignettes it presents.

 The second reading